noobidido/WC22-Knock-Out-Simulation/README.md

 Now, that we have a better understanding of how to make the simulation, let's start working by:

 ### Collecting Rating points
 This project was done in a night.
 So the code is probably not written in the best of ways.
 Also, I did not make the code super reusable.
 Instead of taking a list of World Cup winning teams and their ratings from a website, I hard coded their name and rating points in a text file.
+Then I imported these data in my program from that file.
 I went through all the 32 teams across 8 groups to get their FIFA ratings.
 I figured it'll be easier and faster than automating the process for a single use.
+So, if I ever want to use the program again for other tournaments, I'll have to retrieve data manually again.

 ### Updating Ratings after Group Stage
+FIFA publishes a rating before the world cup.
+And another one after the world cup.
+If we are to take the FIFA's rating for the knock-out stage, it does not consider the group-stage performance of the qualified teams.

+This year's World Cup was one of the most thrilling tournament in the recent history.
+There was a lot of 'upsets' in the group stage.
+That's why I felt that teams that advanced from the group-stage should get a new rating before the knock-out.
+My reasoning behind this was to better capture the moral of these teams.
+As any team that beat a relatively strong team will be high on confidence and any team that lost to a relatively weak team will be down.